In the context of organic chemistry reactions, what are the produ... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry reactions, what are the products of the noncyclic electron pathway?
+In the context of organic chemistry reactions, what are the products of the light-dependent reaction in photosynthesis?

 A